Michael Benson

 Adjunct Professor

 Max Doolittle received his BFA in theatre from Ithaca College and his MFA in lighting design from the University of Maryland.
 He is a member of USA-829 and has designed for Woolly Mammoth Theatre Company, Folger Theatre, Olney Theatre Center, Mosaic Theatre Company, Theatre Alliance, Imagination Stage, Forum Theatre, Spooky Action Theatre, Adventure Theatre, The Kennedy Center/Second City, Constellation Theatre, The Shakespeare Theatre Academy for Classical Acting, Pointless Theatre Co, NextStop Theatre.
 His NYC credits include Ars Nova, Juilliard School, New Ohio Theatre, and New World Stages.
 Regional credits include Kitchen Theatre Company, Fulton Theatre, Pennsylvania Shakespeare Festival, Geffen Playhouse, Mississippi Opera Studio, and Minnesota Opera.
 Lighting direction for television includes Anderson Cooper 360, Piers Morgan Live, and a number of TED Talks.
-Max teaches Lighting Design.
+He teaches Lighting Design.

 Email: mdoolit2@umw.edu